KSVSC/Research-Reports-MLL/README.md

 # Reports
-These are the Summaries of the Research Papers I read.
+Summaries and reports of few papers/concepts/articles I read as a research student at Machine Learning Lab, IIITH.